davidikin45/DigitalNomadDaveAspNetCore/README.md

 Once then events are fired the IDomainEventHandler interface allows the programmer to write PreCommit and PostCommit code.\
 The PreCommit actions are atomic and can be used for chaining transactions.
 Once an exception is thrown nothing is commited.\
 The PostCommit events are independent and by default are handed off to Hangfire(https://www.hangfire.io/) for processing out of process.
 This would be useful for sending emails and correspondence.\
+Because determining if a property has changed relies on fetching the original values from the DB for each entity instance, Interface IFirePropertyUpdatedEvents needs to be applied to the entity to opt-in to property update events.\
 Below is an example of setup + two examples of IDomainEventHandlers.

 ```C#